-A proposal needs to be submitted only once to NSF, even if the proposer envisions review by multiple programs.
+The same work cannot be funded twice, so a proposal should be submitted only once to NSF.
+If the proposer envisions review by multiple programs, more than one program may be designated on the proposal Cover Sheet.
 The submission of duplicate or substantially similar proposals concurrently for review by more than one program without prior NSF approval may result in the return of the redundant proposals.
 (See Chapter IV, Section B, Return Without Review, for further information.)